What makes a link in your supply chain “agile?”

 What does the customer get out of a quarterly review?

-In short, regular check-ins aren’t just about supply and demand -- they’re also about understanding your company’s future as well as you do.
+In short, regular check-ins aren’t just about supply and demand -- they’re a chance for a roll former to understand your company’s future as well as you do.

 Our Take on Agile Roll Forming

 Small-to-mid-sized roll forming suppliers aren’t always differentiated in the ways we just explained -- we will leave that up to you to decide.
-We do know one thing: Remaining flexible in a customer-centric way is always the best method.
+We do know one thing: Companies offering custom roll forming services must remain flexible in a customer-centric way.

 When we say “custom,” we don’t just mean the part itself -- we also mean labeling, packaging, storage, and so on.
 Not every former provides these added services, so ask before you assume.